2025 Kansas First-Time Homebuyer Programs and Loans

 City of Wichita’s HOMEownership 80 Program

-Those looking to buy a first home in certain areas of Wichita may be able to take advantage of the city’s down payment and closing cost assistance program.
-Through these zero-interest deferred loans, you may be able to borrow up to 20% of the home’s purchase price plus an additional $2,000 to cover closing costs.
-The loans are partly forgivable too.
-Half of the loan can be waived after five years if you’ve borrowed less than $15,000 or after 10 years if you borrowed more.
-Sell or refinance before that time and you will need to pay the whole loan back.
+If you qualify, you may be able to borrow up to 20% of the home’s purchase price plus an additional $2,000 to cover closing costs, or the amount your mortgage lender requires.
+The loans are partly forgivable, too.
+Half of the loan may be waived after five years if it’s less than $15,000 or after 10 years if the amount is higher.
+If you sell or refinance before that time, you will need to pay back the entire loan.

 Requirements

-- You will need to be referred by and buy a home through one of the city’s partner organizations, such as Mennonite Housing or Wichita Habitat for Humanity
+- Be referred by the city’s partner organizations, including Mennonite Housing or Wichita Habitat for Humanity

-- You cannot have owned a home in the past three years unless you are a single parent of minor children
+- Cannot have owned a home in the past three years unless you’re a single parent with custody of minor children

 Pros and cons